 - Pre-requisites for college, university or apprenticeship programs

 - The Centres for Employment & Learning offer a wide variety of Independent Study courses that may be applied towards an Ontario Secondary School Diploma (OSSD).
-Currently, we offer more than 75 courses in grade 9, 10, 11, and 12 in the new curriculum.
+Currently, we offer more than 75 courses.

 - Independent Study Courses allow students to work at their own pace.
 Students are able to decide when and where to study and have the added flexibility of starting and finishing a course at any time of year.

 - Our teachers are available in-person or online to support you if you are having challenges with the course material.

 - You need to be prepared to set aside regular time for the completion of course work.
 It is suggested that you aim for 1-2 lessons per week.